Award at a Glance

 Award Description

-This two-year program seeks to engage early-career investigators in advocacy activities and provide them with skills to become long-term advocates for scientific research.
-In addition, experienced members of the American Physiological Society (APS) Science Policy Committee (SPC) will provide mentorship to the Fellows.
+This two-year program engages early-career investigators in advocacy activities and provides them with skills to become long-term advocates for scientific research.
+In addition, experienced members of the American Physiological Society (APS) Science Policy Committee (SPC) will mentor the Fellows.
+Contingent upon funding, this award is administered by the Science Policy Committee.

-- Participate in a virtual spring orientation session to learn about the Society’s advocacy efforts and receive preliminary training for their Capitol Hill meetings.
+- Participate in a virtual orientation session to learn about the Society’s advocacy efforts and receive preliminary training for Capitol Hill meetings.

 - Receive an invitation to a luncheon with SPC members and staff at the American Physiology Summit.

-- Participate in Capitol Hill meetings with SPC members and APS staff.
+- Participate in Capitol Hill meetings with SPC members and Society staff.

 - Participate in a letter writing workshop focused on how to write messages to government officials and letters to the editor for local publications.